szu-niuma/Visual-RFT/README.md

 </a>

 ## 📢 News
-- 🚀 [02/25/2025] We release our paper.
+- 🚀 [02/26/2025] We release our paper.
 - 🚀 [02/25/2025] We upload our training datasets to <a href="https://huggingface.co/collections/laolao77/virft-datasets-67bc271b6f2833eccc0651df">Huggingface</a>.
 - 🚀 [02/25/2025] We release **ViRFT** repository and our training code.

 ## 💡 Highlights
-- 🔥 **Multi-Image Visual Alignment Pipeline**: We first design a multi-image visual alignment pipeline MIA-DPO.
-Our MIA-DPO requires no manual annotations and does not rely on APIs from larger models, offering a significant cost advantage compared to existing visual alignment approaches.
-- 🔥 **Observation on Multi-Image Hallucinations**: We contribute to the study of different types of multi-image hallucinations and propose to use attention values as an indicator for detecting multi-image hallucinations.
-- 🔥 **Excellent Performance**:  MIA-DPO is agnostic to different LVLM architectures (LLaVA-v1.5 and InternLM-XC2.5, boosts the performance on multiple multi-image benchmarks while maintaining the original single-image understanding capabilities.
+- 🔥 **Visual Reinforcement Fine-tuning (ViRFT)**: We introduce Visual Reinforcement Fine-tuning (**ViRFT**), which extends reinforcement learning with verified rewards on visual perception tasks that are effective with limited data for fine-tuning.
+- 🔥 **Verified Rewards**: We design different **verified rewards** for different visual tasks that enable efficient, high-quality reward computation at a negligible cost.
+This allows the seamless transfer of DeepSeek R1's style reinforcement learning strategy to the multi-modal domain.
+- 🔥 **Extensive Experiments**: We conduct **extensive experiments** on various visual perception tasks, including fine-grained image classification, open vocabulary object detection, few-shot object detection, and reasoning grounding.
+- 🔥 **Open Source**: We fully **open-source** the training code, training data, and evaluation scripts on Github to facilitate further research.

 <a href="">